-In partnership with the Makati LGU, the Company also conducted a vaccination program for its residents, employees, and other stakeholders.
-A total of 15,740 individuals were inoculated through the vaccination drive.
+In partnership with the Makati LGU, the Company also conducted a booster vaccination program for its residents, employees, and other stakeholders as well as vaccination for children aged 5 to 11 years old.
+A total of 7,171 individuals were inoculated through this vaccination drive.